Open incognito mode in Internet Explorer

 Microsoft Edge will delete your browsing history, cookies, and site data, as well as passwords, addresses, and form data when you close all InPrivate windows.
 You can start a new InPrivate session by selecting Settings and more on a computer or Tabs on a mobile device.

-Use Internet Explorer in Windows 10 - Microsoft Support
+Internet Explorer Ease of Access options - Microsoft Support

 Support for Internet Explorer ended on June 15, 2022.
 Internet Explorer 11 has been permanently disabled through a Microsoft Edge update on certain versions of Windows 10.
 If any site you visit needs Internet Explorer 11, you can reload it with Internet Explorer mode in Microsoft Edge.